buckylee2019/chat-pdf-with-image/README.md

     pdf2image.py

-3. The script will process the PDF document specified in the `file` variable and perform the following steps:
+3. The script will process the PDF documents specified in the `PDF_DIR` folders and perform the following steps:

    - Extract text from each page of the PDF.
    - Extract images from each page of the PDF and upload them to IBM COS.